The Spin Stops Here!

 So if you wonder how is it that a flawed theory such as Info-Gap decision theory keeps on going, the answer is rather simple.
 Apart from publishers falling in the trap of fog, spin and empty rhetoric, there are ongoing projects that must be completed, there are PhD/Msc dissertations in progress that must be written, and so on ....

-For, a major factor here is the Band Wagon Effect: the appearance on the scene of a brand new Band Wagon, packed with the right buzzwords and rhetoric for decision-making under severe uncertainty, seems greatly attractive especially to those who are not conversant with decision theory, operations research and so on.
+And ... never underestimate the Band Wagon Effect: the appearance on the scene of a brand new Band Wagon, packed with the right buzzwords and rhetoric for decision-making under severe uncertainty, which bedazzles those who are not conversant with decision theory, operations research and related areas...

 From WIKIPEDIA